strapi/strapi-starter-next-corporate/README.md

 There's still one more thing necessary to enable the preview mode.
 Go back to your Config Vars on Heroku, and add these:

 - `FRONTEND_URL`: the URL of your Next frontend (without the trailing slash)
-- `PREVIEW_SECRET`: the secret key you entered in Vercel earlier
+- `FRONTEND_PREVIEW_SECRET`: the secret key you entered in Vercel earlier

 ## Customize your corporate site